 Who can become scholarship providers?

-Organizations or individuals interested to provide scholarship to PLM students may contact the Office of the Vice President for Public Affairs (OVPPA) and enter into a Memorandum of Agreement subject to the Board of Regent's approval.
+Organizations or individuals interested to provide scholarships to PLM students may contact the Office of Public Affairs (OPA) and enter into a Memorandum of Agreement subject to the Board of Regent's approval.

 Inquiries and letters of intent may be addressed to:

-The colleges receive the application from interested students.
+The colleges receive applications from interested students.
 Then it submits the applications to the OSDS, which creates a shortlist using the scholarship providers' criteria.
-This list is submitted to the Committee on Scholarship, which makes the final recommendation and submits it to the OVPPA.
-The OVPPA then coordinates the recommended scholars to the scholarship providers for their concurrence.
+This list is submitted to the Committee on Scholarship, which makes the final recommendation and submits it to the OPA.
+The OPA then coordinates the recommended scholars to the scholarship providers for their concurrence.